AlexxTechno/API/README.md

 # API
 API between CRM.
-This project halps to link various CRMs to each other.
+This project helps to link various CRMs to each other.